 Use any resources that you have at your disposal

 If the situation is truly grim, there is also the possibility of going to the local food bank and gain access to their support.
 While you will not receive a wide variety of products, rather basic, cheaper ones, you should be able to get everything that you need in order to cook nourishing meals.
+You can also look to online lenders who offer money quickly to tide you offer.

 During crisis situations, your children may also be able to get free meals at school, if you get certain benefits.
 Although they will only get one meal, it should be enough to relieve a bit of financial stress and give you the resources to buy other vital products.